 How do you become a Paramedic?

-- Become an EMT!
-The MWCC program requires candidates for our paramedic program to be licensed EMTs with one year of experience or at least 75 patient contacts.
+- Paramedics are required to complete basic and advanced EMT training first.
+The MWCC program requires candidates to be licensed EMTs with one year of experience or at least 75 patient contacts.

 - Find an accredited Paramedic Technology Program.
-Programs are accredited by the state Office of Emergency Medical Services as well as national governing bodies.
+Programs are accredited by the Office of Emergency Medical Services and national governing bodies and typically last 1,200 to 1,800 hours.
 MWCC is an authorized training center for the National Association of Emergency Medical Technicians Certification Courses and offers an 18-month program.

-- Pass the NREMT Paramedic Credentialing examination upon completion of the Paramedic Program.
+- Pass the NREMT Paramedic Credentialing examination upon completion of the Paramedic Technology Program.

-If you are interested in pursuing a rewarding career in emergency medical services, take the first step today, check out the programs offered at MWCC and speak to an advisor today.
+If you are interested in pursuing a rewarding career in emergency medical services, take the first step today and learn more about our programs!